 Postgraduate education in CIMM at Masters level in the Department of Civil Engineering at UCT commonly results in one of three outputs:

-All programmes can be completed in 1.5 – 2 years full-time.
-The M(Eng) and PM(Eng) degrees can further be completed over a maximum of 5 years on a part-time basis.
+The MSc(Eng) and M(Eng) are available as fast-track programmes and can be completed over a minimum of 12 months full-time study.
+The PM(Eng) degree (and also the M(Eng) degree) can be completed over a maximum of 5 years on a part-time basis.
 Students registered for the different degree programmes need to register for a certain combination of courses, outlined below.

 All credits as per NQF = National Qualifications Framework.
 All courses HEQSF Level 9, HEQSF = Higher Education Qualifications Sub-Framework